NeeEoo/discord-rpc/README.md

+# Note

+You shouldn't use this nor discord/discord-rpc repositories if you don't like your activity data swapped randomly for no reason whatsoever.

 # Discord RPC

 This is a library for interfacing your game with a locally running Discord desktop client.
 It's known to work on Windows, macOS, and Linux.
 You can use the lib directly if you like, or use it as a guide to writing your own if it doesn't suit your game as is.
 PRs/feedback welcome if you have an improvement everyone might want, or can describe how this doesn't meet your needs.